collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_1_ACB_IPACK_OFIA.md

 - **Reduces respiratory complications** compared to opioid-inclusive pathways

 ### 1.2 Evidence Base
 This protocol is informed by:
-- ERAS Society Guidelines for Hip and Knee Arthroplasty (2019, 2024 updates)
+- Established enhanced recovery and multimodal analgesia guidance in hip/knee arthroplasty (ERAS-style principles and consensus pathways)
-- ASA/APSF perioperative safety communications (2024)
+- ASA Standards for Basic Anesthetic Monitoring and contemporary perioperative safety communications
-- ASRA/ESRA regional anesthesia practice advisories (2024–2025)
+- ASRA/ESRA-aligned regional anesthesia safety principles, including anticoagulation governance for higher-risk peripheral techniques
-- SAMBA Consensus Statement on Opioid-Free Anesthesia (2020)
+- POQI-style consensus concepts emphasizing perioperative opioid minimization within multimodal pathways
-- Current peer-reviewed literature on multimodal analgesia and regional techniques
+- Current peer-reviewed literature on ACB/IPACK, multimodal analgesia, and opioid-sparing general anesthesia

 **Complete evidence grading and citations:** See `../../07_References_Evidence_2024.md`
+**Governance note:** When guideline statements differ, local institutional policy and attending anesthesiologist judgment supersede this educational framework.

 ### 1.3 When to Use This Protocol

-**Preferred first-line when:**
+**Default pathway when:**
 - Blocks are feasible and safe (anticoagulation timing met, no contraindications)
 - Patient is opioid-naïve or opioid-sensitive
 - High PONV risk